github/backup-utils/README.md

 ### See Also

-The scripts in this repository are based on the documentation provided by the GitHub Enterprise knowledge base.
+The utilities in this repository are based on the documentation provided by the GitHub Enterprise knowledge base.
 See the following articles for more information:

  - [Backing up GitHub Enterprise data](https://enterprise.github.com/help/articles/backing-up-enterprise-data)